Discover how using keyword gap analysis help you to drive traffic to your website. Check out the five steps on how to conduct keyword gap analysis.

 Head over to Rank Intelligence and let me know about your experience using it.
 I would love to hear them in the comments below.

 If you need a reason why re-optimizing your content is worth your time, the team from Hubspot has already done the research for you.
 They managed to find out that up to 76% of the traffic to a blog actually comes from old posts.

 That means out of 100 visitors, 76 of them actually come from your old blog posts!
 Just imagine the difference it can give you if you were to re-optimize your old posts today.
 Needless to say, you will gain traction and start moving up the ranks too.

 Now, that is exactly what we are going to do.
 After compiling your list of keywords from step 3, it’s time to re-optimize your content!

-There’s a probability that your content was not fully optimized the first time it went live, and it is currently the time to fix them.
+There’s a probability that your content was not fully optimized the first time it is published, and it is currently time to fix them.
 I’m pretty sure you’d have a list of keywords that others used to rank by now so you can apply them in your content more strategically.

 Now the question is where should you place the keywords?

 Enter your URL and target keyword on BiQ’s Content Intelligence.
 The Word Vector SEO will analyze your whole content and show which paragraph needs editing to increase the relevancy of the keywords.